pantheon-systems/documentation/source/content/platform-considerations.md

 ## Browser Support for Pantheon's Dashboard

-In order to focus internal development and engineering work, the Pantheon Dashboard supports the following browsers:
+In an effort to focus internal development and engineering work, the Pantheon Dashboard supports the following browsers:

 +------------------------+--------+---------+-------+------+---------------------+
 |                        | Chrome | Firefox | Opera | Edge | Safari              |